About SIF

 The Social Investment Fund was established following an agreement by the States of Deliberation within the 2018 Budget Report and was incorporated in 2020.

-SIF’s purpose is to use funds received from public and private sources to invest in the third sector within the Bailiwick of Guernsey and improve joint working between the government and the third sector.
+SIF’s purpose is to use funds received from public and private sources to invest in the third sector within the Bailiwick of Guernsey and improve joint working between the government and the charitable sector.

 After its incorporation, SIF immediately responded to the Covid-19 crisis by launching a successful appeal for donations to support local charities.
 SIF is now focusing on its original plans of providing grants to the charitable sector via its Small and Major Grants programmes.